yewstack/docs/src/concepts/components/properties.md

 ```

-## Attach the property bag in the state
+## Attaching the properties to the state

 ```rust
 # use yew::prelude::*;